davidnicholastaylor/overly-excited/README.md

 ### Objectives

-1. Stacking words in an array
+1. Stack words in an array.

-2. Adding conditions to the loop
+2. Add conditions to the loop.

-3. Iterating through conditions
+3. Iterate through conditions.

-4. Adding a function argument to change the iterating conditional
+4. Add a function argument to change the iterating conditional.

+5. Add new sentence to pass through function.

-5. Change function to arrow function
+6. Change function to arrow function.